-Alliance MBS is home to two globally recognised Institutes and has a large number of centres which, as well as spanning a huge array of subject areas, also bring together academics from many different disciplines and fields in the true spirit of interdisciplinary research.
-Our centres combine theoretical rigour with practical policy relevance, resulting in research which is relevant to academics, students and practitioners.
+Our centres and institutes cut across all aspects of business and management and bring together academics from many different disciplines and fields in the true spirit of interdisciplinary research.
+They combine theoretical rigour with practical policy relevance, resulting in research that is relevant to academics, students and practitioners.

 Manchester Institute of Innovation Research